Org create returns unclear message when trying to assign a non-existent subnet

 An error message that makes more sense -- "No subnet found for id '2'" or whatever

-#4 Updated by Dominic Cleal over 1 year ago
+#4 Updated by Dominic Cleal almost 2 years ago

 - Project changed from Hammer CLI to Foreman